Italy–Taiwan relations: History

+Italy attempting to purchase Taiwan in the 1880s, and it appears such a transaction negotiated never materialized.
 During the Japanese rule of Taiwan, Japan and Italy had diplomatic relations.

 Until 1970, the Republic of China (Taiwan) was represented by an embassy in Rome and a consulate-general in Milan.
 This was separate from the Embassy of the Republic of China to the Holy See, which, while located in Italian territory, remains accredited to the Vatican City.
 This led to confusion in 1989 following the Tiananmen Square protests in Beijing, when Italians protested outside the embassy, believing it to be that of the People's Republic of China.

 Taiwan's China Airlines began flights between Taipei and Rome in 1995, which became a codeshare service with Alitalia in 2003.

 In 2005, then President Chen Shui-bian was given permission to enter Italy to attend the funeral of Pope John Paul II, travelling on a China Airlines charter flight.

 In 2014, Taiwan decided not to participate in Expo 2015 in Milan after the Italian government proposed that it be represented as a corporate entity rather than as a country.

 In 2020 Taiwan donated equipment and supplies to Italy as part of its medical diplomacy in response to the COVID-19 pandemic.
 Equipment donated included 15 respirators donated to who hospitals in the hard hit Lombardy region in April 2020.

-In September 2024, the Foreign Affairs Committee of the Italian Chamber of Deputies unanimously approved a resolution supporting Taiwan’s participation in the United Nations system.
+In September 2024, the Foreign Affairs Committee of the Italian Chamber of Deputies unanimously approved a resolution supporting Taiwan's participation in the United Nations system.
 In January 2025, Marco Osnato led a cross-party delegation of Italian lawmakers to Taiwan and met with Taiwanese official Shen You-chung.